Amanpiyush/AMAN-PIYUSH/README.md

   <b><a href="https://github.com/Amanpiyush/AI_personal_Assistant">ALPHA</a> ( Personal Assisstant)</b>
   <ul><li>Primary Goal to automate my task and make work easier</li>
-  <li>I'm using Python as programming lanaguage and selinum to automate the task.</li>
+  <li>I'm using Python as a programming language and seleinum to automate the task.</li>
   </ul>

   <br>

 - <b>Current working</b>
   - CEHv12 Certification
-  - Google Cybersecurity professional Certification
+  - Google Cybersecurity Professional Certification

     <br>

 - <b>Current Learning</b>
-  - Scripting Language [pythomn and Bash]
+  - Scripting Language [python and Bash]
   - Bug Bounty

 <h2>Looking to Collborate</h2>

-- I'm interested in working together with organization.
+- I'm interested in working together with the organization.
 Let's discuss how I can contribute to your team.

   <ul>
      <li>Knowledge Enhancement</li>